tachyons/gitlab-pages/.gitlab/merge_request_templates/Default.md

 - [ ] Merge Request Title, and Description are up to date, accurate, and descriptive
 - [ ] MR targeting the appropriate branch
 - [ ] MR has a green pipeline on GitLab.com
+- [ ] When ready for review, MR is labeled "~workflow::ready for review" per the [Distribution MR workflow](https://about.gitlab.com/handbook/engineering/development/enablement/systems/distribution/merge_requests.html)

 ### Expected (please provide an explanation if not completing)
 - [ ] Test plan indicating conditions for success has been posted and passes